KernelFreeze/Litecraft/docs/README.md

  - Clone the repository.
  - Download D Programming Language: `dub`, `ldc2` or any D compiler, and `gcc` as linker.
  - Install libraries: `glfw3`.
+ - Open any Minecraft jar and copy `assets/minecraft` to Litecraft `resources` folder.
  - Build with dub.
  - Run with our [Launcher](https://github.com/Litecrafty/Launcher) or manually with any client token:
 ```bash